MikeLidbary/twilio_namecheap/README.md

 - Run ```Composer install``` in your terminal to install dependencies
 - Follow this [tutorial](#)

-* Credit to [Maksym Karazieiev](https://github.com/speedster-kiev/) for the awesome [Namecheap PHP SDK](https://github.com/speedster-kiev/namecheap-php-sdk) used in this tutorial,
+* Credit to [Maksym Karazieiev](https://github.com/speedster-kiev/) for the awesome [Namecheap PHP SDK](https://github.com/speedster-kiev/namecheap-php-sdk) used in this tutorial.